 With this newfound information, in theory, I could make that internal USB port external, giving my DIY-intosh an extra USB port to work with.
 In practice, those leads are just too small to solder.

-Also using this information, I attempted to turn a MacBook leopard and trackpad into a USB leopard and trackpad, but as I soldered the D+ and D- connections to the test points, the stress on one of the points broke it off.
+Also using this information, I attempted to turn a MacBook keyboard and trackpad into a USB keyboard and trackpad, but as I soldered the D+ and D- connections to the test points, the stress on one of the points broke it off.
 I also lost one of the SMT resistors after I tried to solder to it (after I broke off the test point).
 I can plug it in to a computer, but it is not recognized.
 I haven't tried plugging it into a Mac yet, so it may just be a driver issue.